wireapp/wire-server/docs/src/how-to/administrate/backup-disaster-recovery.md

     snapshot_before_compaction: false

+After editing the file, make sure you restart cassandra with:

+    sudo service cassandra restart

 Now (while connected via ssh, as per above), use nodetool to actually generate a snapshot of all tables:

     nodetool snapshot --tag catalog-ks catalogkeyspace